Shirzadov/NSFWBot/README.md

 # NSFWBot
 A Discord bot which provides NSFW images

+# Run the bot
-You can run the bot by doing `node main.js` and you can copy the .service file in `/lib/systemd/system/` so you can do `# systemctl enable nsfwbot` to run it at boot (**systemd only**).
-If you do that, you also need to mv this folder in /opt
+You can run the bot by doing `node main.js`

+# Installation
+This part explains you how to make the bot run as boot

+It is **only for systemd**

+- Copy this folder (NSFWBot) in `/opt`
+- Copy nsfwbot.service in `/lib/systemd/system/`
+- Run `# systemctl enable nsfwbot`

+The bot should now start with your computer :)